 Dr. Kathleen Bogart (Disability and Social Interaction Lab): – Research interests include disability from a social/health psychology perspective, examining others’ attitudes toward disability and the way people with disability adapt to their conditions, manage stigma, and develop disability identity, especially around the psychosocial implications of facial paralysis and rare disorders.
 (Currently accepting students.)

-Dr. Anita Cservenka (Substance Use & Neurocognition (SUN) Lab) – Research interests include the effects of adolescent and young adult substance use on neurocognitive functioning, and how personality factors, as well as internalizing and externalizing symptoms, are related to substance use.
-(Currently accepting students.)
+Dr. Anita Cservenka (Substance Use & Neurocognition (SUN) Lab) – Research interests include the effects of adolescent and young adult substance use (particularly cannabis and alcohol use) on neuro-cognitive functioning, and how personality factors, socio-demographics, as well as internalizing and externalizing symptoms, are related to substance use patterns and methods of use.
+(Not accepting students for Fall 2021.)

 Dr. Aurora Sherman (Lifecourse Development Lab) – Research interests include gender, gender socialization and health and social relationships across the life span, as well as personality factors in satisfaction with relationship, and the impact of sexualization on psycho-social and cognitive functioning in childhood and adulthood.
 (Currently accepting students.)